As cannabidiol (CBD) grows in popularity, it’s more widely known that the compound comes from the marijuana and hemp plants—both...Read more

 Finally, the arrival of CBD products in major retail chains is potentially the biggest driver of all for market growth at this point.
 In 2019, pharmacy giants CVS, Walgreens, and Rite Aid all started carrying CBD topicals in as many as eight states and over 2,000 stores.
 Kroger also started carrying CBD products in 945 stores across 17 states, which equates to approximately one-third of all owned supermarkets in the country, and cannabis corporation Harvest Health & Recreation secured a partnership with several major gas chains to put its CBD products in over 10,000 gas-station convenience stores around the U.S. this year.
 Even popular companies like Ben & Jerry’s and Whole Foods have hinted at the arrival of CBD products in their lineups.

-As far as product types are concerned, tinctures still top the field with 25 percent of revenue, but topicals and skin and beauty products are running closely behind, at 17 and 8 percent, respectively.
+As far as product types are concerned, tinctures still top the field with 25 percent of the revenue, but topicals and skin and beauty products are running closely behind at 17 and 8 percent, respectively.
 Most retail chains are coming on board with topicals and beauty products first because those products are considered to be the safest with the least amount of potential production issues, so the percentage of profits for those categories is expected to expound.
 Despite the fact that retailers only began carrying CBD products partway through last year, by the end of 2019, their sales already exceeded those of other market sellers, ending at roughly 57 percent of the market share.

 Even with the incredible promise of the industry, there will still be some challenges to growth in the coming years, some seen and some unforeseen.
 As of now, the biggest determinants that could impede or slow progress comes down to two things: federal regulatory measures and the lack thereof.

-The industry’s lack of regulation has been a dominating cause for concern because it has resulted in the proliferation of “bad actors,” per se, or too many companies trying to make a quick buck that doesn’t follow safe and reliable production standards and end up putting out ineffective and untrustworthy products.
+The industry’s lack of regulation has been a dominating cause for concern, because it has resulted in the proliferation of “bad actors,” per se, or too many companies trying to make a quick buck that don’t follow safe and reliable production standards and, as a result, end up putting out ineffective and untrustworthy products.
 The U.S. Food and Drug Administration (FDA) has also been incredibly slow to put out any sort of regulatory standards, instead opting for overwrought warnings and scare tactics that caused momentary stock drops and potentially longer-lasting fears in certain sectors of the public.
 Since the Farm Bill, broader legalization has progressed more slowly than expected, and the FDA’s warning doesn’t sow confidence that legalization efforts will speed up any time soon.
 Lastly, the Department of Agriculture’s proposed hemp-testing rules, which call for incredibly strict provisions—like a two-week harvest window and requiring tests to be done in a limited number of DEA-certified labs only—have farmers and companies in all states worried about what that could mean for their crops and turnover going forward.

 Full speed ahead

 We are still at the very beginning stages of regulation, so new rules at the federal level that are sure to come in the next few years could certainly curb some of the growth projections on the higher end of the spectrum.
-More scientific findings from pending research studies could also influence the growth rate, depending on whether or not the data is positive or negative for CBD’s effect on certain conditions.
+More scientific findings from pending research studies could also influence the growth rate, depending on whether or not the data is positive or negative as to CBD’s effect on certain conditions.
 But for right now, interest is only expanding, and with what we know about CBD’s effectiveness, that interest won’t wane any time soon.

 The outlook is good, folks.
 Really, really good.